-As soon as I walked in the dive centre to organise some scuba diving on the Phi Phi Islands, my eye caught the attention of a big recycling station outside the dive school.
-After chatting to the super friendly co-owner of the place, Caroline, I realised how many people are working on keeping Phi Phi clean.
+As soon as I walked in the dive centre to organise scuba diving on the Phi Phi Islands, my eye caught the attention of a big recycling station outside the dive center.
+After chatting to the super friendly co-owner of the place, Caroline, I realised how many people are working on keeping the Phi Phi islands clean.

 I will give you a taste of all the projects Blue View Divers is involved with, however, there are many other organisations and people involved and some of these projects are not initiated by Blue View.
 I just got the privilege that Caroline from this dive centre took the time and showed me her willingness to explain to me all about it.
 It’s also how I found out that a variety of organisations is working together on this goal and have assigned different tasks between them.
 Caroline told me that there are also many other dive centres on the island who help to clean up on a regular base and participate in eco-friendly concepts.

 On Phi Phi is also a coral replanting project going on, in collaboration with Sea Shepherd

 Another local group that is active in the local island clean up and conservation efforts is the Facebook group ´Farang Friends of Phi Phi´. started by Phi Phi local, Elizabeth Kolbe.
 Also, another interesting project initiated on Phi Phi is the coral planting nursery in which they replant corals using super glue.
 Princess Divers, as well as the Adventure Club Dive Center, participate in this project which is in partnership with Ocean Quest from Sea Shepherd.